 Here at Think Tasmania, we are totally in love with the Celebrity Solstice cruise ship.
 Did we say that already?

-Tania and Gavin were guests on board the Celebrity Solstice Cruise Ship for Think Tasmania.
+Think Tasmania toured as guests on board the Celebrity Solstice Cruise Ship.
 For more information or to book a cruise ship holiday, please visit the operator’s website or contact a Tasmanian travel agent.
 You can also follow Celebrity Cruises on Facebook and Twitter.